Advance notice can help us all breathe easier.

 The Bay Area Air Quality Management District’s Spare the Air program provides advance notice when air quality is expected to be unhealthy — typically on hot, windless summer days or on still winter nights.

-MTC for 25 years has joined the Air District to encourage residents to reduce driving on Spare the Air days and to make clean air choices everyday by:
+MTC for more than 25 years has joined the Air District to encourage residents to reduce driving on Spare the Air days and to make clean air choices everyday by:

 - Walking and biking more often

 - Reducing energy consumption at home